diasutsman/cloud-gallery/docs/terms-and-conditions.md

 These Terms and Conditions will be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions.

-This clarifies that Indian law applies to any disputes arising from the use of the Cloud Gallery app developed by Canopas Software LLP.
+This clarifies that Indian law applies to any disputes arising from the use of the Lock & Key app developed by Canopas Software LLP.

 ### Changes to the Terms